developer3389/network-censorship-analysis/README.md

 > [!WARNING]
 > **Warning to Censors:**
 > Users are not required to achieve perfect protocol imitation.
-It is sufficient to introduce a baseline level of uncertainty that forces the system to flag every legitimate connection as potentially suspicious—effectively paralyzing the filtering infrastructure under the weight of its own paranoia.
+It is sufficient to introduce a baseline level of uncertainty that forces the system to flag every legitimate connection as potentially suspicious—effectively paralyzing the nation’s infrastructure under the weight of its own paranoia.

 #### On the statistical method for detecting IP addresses of user-defined VPNs
 Yes, in certain countries, censors will likely shift to a policy of statistical analysis upon the widespread adoption of "user-defined VPN" methods.
 They will collect the frequency of requests to various IP addresses originating from a single sender's IP.
 Since the VPN IP address would be the most frequent in the statistics, that IP will be subject to blocking.